 School bus or carpool

 In order to prevent large amounts of traffic in the school lots and surrounding areas, carpooling can reduce this craziness and is also a more energy-efficient alternative!
 It can lead to safer roads, too.
-In high school I would pick up my neighbors before heading to school, it was a great way to start the day by spending time with friends!
+In high school I would pick up my neighbors before heading to school; it was a great way to start the day by spending time with friends!
 Another option is of course the school bus.
-I took the school bus all throughout grade school and loved it!
+I took the school bus throughout grade school and loved it!

 Stay off your cell phones

 I know it is hard to stay off your phone when you are driving through a parking lot trying to find your kid so you can get in and out with ease.
 Many modern schools today have cell phone zones, where you can stop, call your child safely, and then proceed to the pick-up zone after you put your phone down.
 Or plan a meet-up time and place with your children, so there will be no confusion or miscommunication, and you can drive without worrying about checking your cell phone.

 Whether you are a student or a carpool driver, these tips and tricks will help you kick off the school year without a hitch!
 Stay safe and have a great year!